News|Articles|January 8, 2026

 SHOW MORE

-Butterfly Medical announced the successful completion of their pivotal randomized controlled trial (NCT05341661) of the Butterfly Prostatic Retraction Device, an investigational first-line interventional therapy (FIT) for benign prostatic hyperplasia (BPH).1
+Butterfly Medical announced the successful completion of its pivotal randomized controlled trial (NCT05341661) of the Butterfly Prostatic Retraction Device, an investigational first-line interventional therapy (FIT) for benign prostatic hyperplasia (BPH).1

 "There is a significant gap in BPH care for men who are dissatisfied with medication but want to avoid the risks of invasive surgery.
-The Butterfly device offers a vital middle-ground solution," said James C. Ulchaker, MD, Chief Medical Officer for Butterfly Medical and Emeritus Urologist at the Cleveland Clinic, in a news release from the company.1 "Available in multiple sizes to accommodate variations in prostate size, the Butterfly device conforms to the natural anatomy, restoring urinary flow without cutting, burning, or removing tissue.
-Completing this pivotal trial brings us one step closer to providing patients with a new safe, effective, and fully reversible FIT solution."
+The Butterfly device offers a vital middle-ground solution," James C. Ulchaker, MD, chief medical officer for Butterfly Medical and emeritus urologist at the Cleveland Clinic, said in a news release from the company.1 "Available in multiple sizes to accommodate variations in prostate size, the Butterfly device conforms to the natural anatomy, restoring urinary flow without cutting, burning, or removing tissue.
+Completing this pivotal trial brings us 1 step closer to providing patients with a new, safe, effective, and fully reversible FIT solution."

-In total, the prospective, double-blind study enrolled 244 male patients aged 50 or older with BPH across clinical trial sites in the US.2 To be eligible for enrollment, patients needed to have a prostate length of 25 mm to 45 mm, a prostate volume of 30 mL to 90 mL, and symptomatic BPH, defined as an International Prostate Symptom Score (IPSS) of 13 or higher and a score of 1 or higher on the IPSS voiding to sub-score ratio.
+In total, the prospective, double-blind study enrolled 244 men aged 50 years or older with BPH across clinical trial sites in the US.2 To be eligible for enrollment, patients needed to have a prostate length of 25 mm to 45 mm, a prostate volume of 30 mL to 90 mL, and symptomatic BPH, defined as an International Prostate Symptom Score (IPSS) of 13 or higher and a score of 1 or higher on the IPSS voiding-subscore ratio.

 Patients enrolled in the study were randomly assigned 2:1 to receive the Butterfly device or undergo a sham rigid cystoscopy procedure.
-Cross over was permitted in the trial.
-The dual primary end points were change in IPSS from baseline to 3 months and baseline to 12 months.
+Crossover was permitted in the trial.
+The dual primary end points were the change in IPSS from baseline to 3 months and from baseline to 12 months.

 The Butterfly device has also been evaluated in a prospective pilot study (BM-011-LT), which read out last year at the 2025 American Urological Association Annual Meeting in Las Vegas, Nevada.3 The study included a total of 24 patients with lower urinary tract symptoms secondary to BPH.